 - (Optional) Enter a custom DC permittivity by selecting enable custom eps dc and setting the eps dc property to the custom DC permittivity.

 - Set max num vb subbands to the maximum number of valence subbands to use for exciton mixing.
 Increasing this value results in a more accurate but longer simulation.
-In general, around 2-4 subbands per coupled well should be used.
-This does not include spin, so the actual number of subbands is 2x this value.
+In general, use around 2-4 subbands per coupled quantum well.
+For example, if there are N coupled quantum wells, each energy level in a single quantum well is split into N closely spaced levels.
+Therefore, the max number of subbands to set is 2N-4N.
+The value set here does not include spin, so total number of subbands, accounting for spin degeneracy, is 2x this amount.
+If you have multiple partitions, N corresponds to the partition with the most number of coupled wells.

 Next: Setting the Physical Parameters of the MQW Solver